 - Tripping over whilst entering or exiting a lift due to uneven floor levels

 - Falling down in an escalator if it stops all of a sudden

-- Slipping on a wet surface where the floors have been cleaned but no warning sign erected
+- Slipping on a wet floor where the floors have been cleaned but no warning sign erected

 - Slipping on a spillage or piece of food that hasn’t been cleared within a reasonable length of time